 FWWMUN General Schedule

-All our Conferences have the same schedule which is intended to combine both an excellent academic and life-long social experiences.
+All of our conferences have the same schedule which is intended to combine both excellent academic and life-long social experiences.

 08:30 AM – 05:30 PM Early Registration

 08.00 PM - 10.00 PM Staff & Chair Training

 09:00 AM – 10:00 AM Rules of Procedure

 06:00 PM – 07:30 PM Dinner Break